Open the Door and See All the People

 - The first elevator that the player character takes in System Shock delivers him to a room with half a dozen mutants standing around.
 When the doors open, they rush him.

-- The episode of The Simpsons where Homer has been accused of sexual harassment.
+- The episode where Homer has been accused of sexual harassment.

-- As well as the episode featuring Mulder and Scully.
+- The episode featuring Mulder and Scully.
 Immediately after Lisa argues that the townspeople aren't going to take three seconds of blurry video as proof that Homer met an alien, Homer opens the door to find half the town on his lawn.

 - In an early episode of the Disney revamp of Doug, Doug discovered that his new middle school (which had been constructed over the summer) wasn't quite finished as he went into a bathroom stall and began to unzip only to find that he was now standing on stage in the school auditorium filled with kids.
 When he pointed this out to a construction worker, the construction worker merely replied, "We're working on it."